 Cascais and Estoril are two seaside towns that are located roughly 25-40 minutes from Lisbon City Centre by car and 55-70 minutes by train.
 Both have beaches, and are popular during the summer weekends with Lisboetas looking to cool off from the summer heat.

-Fatima is a popular religious attraction and a popular Catholic pilgrimage site famous for an apparent apparition from the Virgin Mary in 1917.
+Fátima is a popular religious attraction and a popular Catholic pilgrimage site famous for a series of apparitions and prophecies from the Virgin Mary in 1917.
 It’s located roughly 130 km from Lisbon and takes around an hour and a half by car and roughly the same time by bus.

 What to eat in Lisbon